Launch Monitors

 Tour pros don’t rely on guesswork-they use data to dial in their distances, shape their shots, and choose the right equipment.
 Whether they’re working on wedge control, driver optimization, or club fitting, having accurate shot data is a huge advantage.

 But not all launch monitors are the same.
 Some track full ball flight, while others focus on impact data.
 Some are better for indoor training, while others perform best on the range.
-The most trusted models on tour include GCQuad, Trackman 4, Flightscope X3, Full Swing KIT, and the new Foresight Sports QuadMAX.
+The most trusted models on tour include GCQuad, TrackMan 4, Flightscope X3, Full Swing KIT, and the new Foresight Sports QuadMAX.
 Let’s break down what makes each of them stand out.

 Why Pros Use Launch Monitors